-- Eat nutrient dense foods.
+- Eat nutrient dense and fibrous foods.
 Green vegetables, coloured vegetables, fruits (mainly berries), beans, legumes, seed and nuts

 - Don’t over-eat.
-Weight management is basically calories in / calories out so don’t over-eat foods that are calorie dense such as meats and dairy food
+Weight management is basically calories in / calories out so don’t over-eat foods that are calorie-dense like meat and dairy

 - Stay hydrated.
 The adult male body is made up of around 60 percent water so it makes sense to consume adequate amounts of it